 I love to help others learn new material in fun and diverse ways.
 Adapting to each individual’s needs depending on their learning style is the key to overall success.
 My tutoring experiences in all subjects have been extremely rewarding.
 One-on-one tutoring is advantageous in the fact that a student can really grasp the material lost in a large classroom setting.
 Some students do not share my passions for science subjects, yet I try to make learning and understanding the content as interesting as possible.

-University of Kansas - Current Undergrad, Biology and Psychology
+Undergraduate Degree: University of Kansas - Current Undergrad, Biology and Psychology

 ACT Composite: 33